graphile-contrib/postgraphile-plugin-derived-field/README.md

 app.listen(5000);
 ```

-and provide `derivedFieldDefinitions` as an array of objects with the following structure:
+The `derivedFieldDefinitions` should be an array of objects with the following structure:

 ```
 type DerivedFieldDefintion = {